cocotyty/forceset/README.md

 ForceSet
 ---
-ForceSet provides an easier way to set the value of a variable when you use reflection.
+ForceSet provides an easier way to set the value of a variable.
+It prevents you from writing a lot of type conversion code.
 ## Example
 ```go
 package main